sumitsamantray/Atliq_Hotels_Analysis/README.md

 <h1 align="center">AtliQ Hotels Data Analysis</h1>

-I completed this project and i learn from this how to perform EDA Here’s a structured breakdown of your project steps, along with potential solutions and ideas:
+I completed this project and I learned from how to perform EDA Here’s a structured breakdown of your project steps, along with potential solutions and ideas:

 ### 1. **Exploratory Data Analysis (EDA)**
    - **Data Import and Data Exploration:**
-     - Load the dataset and explore the basic structure using methods like `.head()`, `.describe()`, and `.info()` to understand the number of rows, columns, and the types of data.
+     - Load the dataset and explore the basic structure using methods like `.head()`, `.describe()`, and `.info()` to understand the number of rows, columns, and types of data.
    - **Explore Aggregate Bookings:**
      - Identify basic trends, patterns, and outliers using summary statistics, histograms, and boxplots.
    - **Find Unique Property IDs in Aggregate Bookings Dataset:**